Cysparks-Inc/lendy/README.md

-# 🏦 Napol Microfinance - Core Management System
+# 🏦 Lendy Microfinance - Core Management System

 A comprehensive, modern microfinance management system built with React, TypeScript, and Supabase.
 Designed to streamline loan management, member tracking, and financial operations for microfinance institutions.